Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

 - *Text classification*, where content is sorted into predefined categories (e.g., spam)
 - *Machine translation*, which converts text from one language to another
 - *Sentiment analysis*, where the emotional tone of text as positive, negative, or neutral is determined.
-- Search engines that retrieve and synthesize precise responses to user queries.
 - *Conversational AI*, which powers chatbots and virtual assistants that engage in fluid, multi-turn dialogues.

-Ultimately, NLP's aims to make human-computer interaction as intuitive as human-to-human exchanges, so it can be used in fields as diverse as healthcare diagnostics, explaining complex legal documents, and personalized education.
+Ultimately, NLP aims to make human-computer interaction as intuitive as human-to-human exchanges, so it can be used in fields as diverse as healthcare diagnostics, explaining complex legal documents, and personalized education.

 ### NLP Methods
 The field of NLP has seen a transformation in methodology over the past 50 years.
 It has seen a progression from rigid, rule-based approaches to data-driven, adaptive techniques that leverage machine learning and neural networks.